7 Best Freshservice Alternatives in 2026 (Compared)

 Limitations: JSM is complex to configure correctly.
 Getting change management workflows, approval chains, and SLA rules set up takes meaningful admin effort.
 It's also not purely IT-focused: the product tries to serve HR, legal, and other departments, which dilutes the IT-specific UX.
 The Slack integration exists but isn't conversational.

-3. ServiceNow: Best for Large Enterprises
+3. ServiceNow: Best for Companies with Strict ITIL Governance

 Key features: